MisaOgura/game-of-life-js/README.md

     $ npm/yarn install
     ```

-6. Run the app locally in a _development_ mode.
+6. Run the app locally in a _dev_ mode.
     ```
     $ npm/yarn start
     ```

 This should automatically open up a window in a browser.
 If not, visit
-`http://localhost:8080/`: you should see a `hello world` message.
+`http://localhost:8080/`: you should see the grid where all the magic happens.

 7. Observe the mesmerising world of tiny cells!